 Finally, label buttons according to what they do — don’t get too fancy with your own custom icons, and don’t get too cute with buttons that have vague labels like “Let’s Go!” or “Sounds Good!”
 Users should know exactly what a button does and where it leads just by looking at it — save the personal flair for the rest of the site.

-Choosing the Right Visual Assets for Your Website
+Choosing Your Visual Assets

 One of the most important aspects of website design is how your content looks on the site.
 There’s no single best way to set up your visual assets — that will vary based on your business, your brand identity, and the message you’re trying to convey — but there are a few best practices you should keep in mind.